Why Are Internships Worth the Time?

 Many college students and recent graduates work as interns.
 That means they take a temporary job to get hands-on experience, usually in a field they're interested in.
 College graduates sometimes use internships to start a career.
-But did you know that you can get a summer or after-school internship while you're still in high school?
+But did you know that you can get an after-school or summer internship while you're still in high school?

 Some internships involve pay, and others are unpaid.
 But internships offer many benefits besides money.
 For example, taking an internship can:

-To begin the process of finding the right internship for you, think about fields you want to explore or skills you want to learn.
+To begin the process of finding the right internship, think about the fields you want to explore and the skills you want to learn.
 Do you love photography?
 Do you want to know what scientific research is like or what a lawyer does all day?
 Do you want to learn how to build a website?

-Having clear goals in mind makes it more likely that you'll find an internship you can get excited about.
+Having clear goals in mind makes it more likely that you'll find an internship that will excite you.

-Using personal contacts and local resources are also great ways to find an internship.
+Using personal contacts and local resources are two great ways to find an internship.
 Try these methods for finding opportunities:

 - Ask your high school counselor and teachers for help.